It’s that time of year. We’re all busy trying to finish our current projects while planning for a successful year ahead.

 - Next, I pulled out a new sheet of paper and I made a fresh new Content Plan for the year.
-This content plan gives me focus on which tip videos to produce in 2019, which optin offers to create, and the topics I can create pop-up events or workshops around.
+This content plan gives me focus on which tip videos to produce in the year ahead, which optin offers to create, and the topics I can create pop-up events or workshops around.
 New to the Content Plan exercise?
 Watch my training video here.

 - And the only other thing I had time for on the flight was a list of other areas of life I wanted to focus on.
 For example, you might list out “conferences I might attend” or “books I want to read” or “experiences I want to have with my kids” or “fun date night ideas with my spouse” or “self-care practices”.
 If you don’t write it out, you will likely just think you’ll get to it, and likely won’t.

 What planning have you done?
 Comment and let me know.
 I’d love some insight!

 I know some groups are big on defining “one word” or defining 90-day sprint goals and so forth.
 Bottom line: Do you.